top of page

 What to Expect in ADHD Therapy

-• Clear, Compassionate Education: I’ll help you understand the science behind ADHD, so you can make sense of your experiences and let go of unhelpful self-blame.
+Clear, Compassionate Education: Understanding the science behind ADHD so you can finally make sense of your experiences and let go of self-blame.

-• Practical Tools That Fit Your Brain: Together, we’ll develop strategies for time management, productivity, emotional regulation, and reducing overwhelm—using methods designed for the way your mind works, not just “one size fits all” advice.
+Practical Tools That Fit Your Brain: Strategies for time management, emotional regulation, and reducing overwhelm, built around how your mind actually works.

-• Resilience and Self-Compassion: Because strategies alone aren’t enough, I’ll support you in building the inner resources to keep going, even when things get tough.
+Resilience and Self-Compassion: Because strategies alone are not enough, I will support you in building the inner resources to keep going, even when things get tough.

 Integrating CIMBS and Interpersonal Neurobiology